Build your customer page

 Prerequisites

-We will start by building the customer page.
+We will start by building the user page.

-The customer page is a specific page URL your app defines.
-Every time a Whop user purchases a membership that contains your app, they will view the customer page within the iFrame whenever viewing your app.
+The user page is a specific page URL your app defines.
+Every time a Whop user purchases a membership that contains your app, they will view the user page within the iFrame whenever viewing your app.

 - Create a page to match this URL